khusirav/Pixelator/README.md

 # Pixelator
-a script that turns an image into pixel art.
+А script that turns an image into pixel art.